 Make sure your kid learns basic kicking, passing, and receiving technique if he or she is a goalie then do the basic goalkeeper drills.

 All these can make a huge difference to your kid’s performance on the field.

 - Ensure proper diet and nutrition – when eating the right food your kid does not get tired too soon but will be full of energy and physically strong, don’t get injured easily, and recovered faster after the game.

-Proper dieting helps in reducing obesity and discouraged eating junk foods and drinks.
+Proper dieting helps in reducing obesity and discourages eating junk foods and drinks.